nickyiliwang0000/h/style-guide.md

 ### Words and phrases
 * web page NOT webpage
 * website NOT web site (weird to have these be opposite but these are the most common spellings for each ¯\_(ツ)_/¯)
-* JavaScript NOT Java Script
+* JavaScript NOT Java Script or Javascript
 * code-along NOT codealong or code along (like sing-along)
 * pseudo-element NOT pseudoelement or pseudo element
 * pseudo-class NOT pseudo selector or pseudo-selector